V4l3R/ethers-simple-storage/README.md

 To run it:

 1. Install ganache on your desktop and run it
-2. Fill the .env.exemple file with the private key of a ganache's wallet
+2. Fill the .env.example file with the private key of a ganache's wallet
 3. Rename .env.exemple file to .env
 4. Run "yarn compile" command in the command prompt
 5. Run "node deploy.js" command in the command prompt